Aquaculture of Marine Species in Rhode Island Waters (250-RICR-40-00-1)

 28. "Spat collection" means the use of artificial apparatus (spat collectors) to induce settlement of larval shellfish.

-29. “Temperature control” means the use of ice or mechanical refrigeration, which is capable of lowering the temperature of the shellstock and maintaining it at 50°F or less.
+29. “Temperature control” means the use of ice, mechanical refrigeration or other approved means capable of lowering and/or maintaining the temperature of the shellstock at fifty degrees Fahrenheit (50° F) or less.

 B. Aquaculture License: An Aquaculture license from the Director is required for an individual to sell to licensed fish and shellfish dealers cultured crops from an aquaculture lease or facility permitted by CRMC and operated in accordance with the aquaculturist’s approved operational plan.